Can I Change Homeowners Insurance After Closing in Florida?

 To make sure there are no gaps in your homeowners insurance coverage, you should:

-- Review Policy Details: Ensure your new policy offers enough protection and covers everything at risk.
+- Review Policy Details: Make sure your new policy offers coverage on all aspects of risk.

 Costs Associated with Changing Homeowners Insurance